pbloem/gestalt.ink/diagonal-matrix.md

 \p
 $$

-The term "diagonal matrix" usually refers to a square matrix, but it can also be used to refer to a non-suqare matrix.
+The term "diagonal matrix" usually refers to a square matrix, but it can also be used to refer to a non-square matrix.
 The matrix will then have some columns or rows that consist of only zeros.
 For example:

 $$
 \begin{pmatrix}